-Between July 2014 and June 2018, consumers in Victoria can expect their electricity bills to be relatively constant in nominal terms.
+Between July 2014 and June 2018, consumers in Victoria can expect their electricity bills to decrease at an average annual rate of 0.3 per cent.
 Further information and analysis can be found in the Victorian section of this report.